When buying clothes, or searching for fabric, your first thought might not necessarily be; “where did this fabric come from?” but maybe it should.

 - Silk – a protein-based fibre spun by the silkworm.
 It is strong, drapes well, breathable, hypoallergenic and has a beautiful natural lustre

 - Cashmere – a fibre obtained from cashmere goats and other types of goats.
 Luxurious, soft, silky, smooth and very warm

-- Wool – a protein based fibre that can be blended with man made fibres.
+- Wool – a protein-based fibre.
+Can be blended with man-made fibres.
 It is durable, warm, flexible and dyes well

 - Jute – a bast fibre.
 Long and shiny fibres spun to make coarse, strong threads.
 100% biodegradable and recyclable

 - Bamboo – fibres derived from the bamboo plant.
 Super soft, breathable, durable and easy to care for